-On January 12, 2024, the Company acquired Albert Frei & Sons, Inc. (AFS), a leading aggregates producer in Colorado.
-This acquisition provides more than 60 years (at 2023 production levels) of high-quality, hard rock reserves to better serve new and existing customers and enhances the Company's aggregates platform in the high-growth Denver metropolitan area.
-The Company has recorded preliminary fair values of the assets acquired and liabilities assumed, which are subject to additional reviews, such as asset verification, that are not yet complete.
-Thus, these amounts are subject to change during the measurement period, which remains open as of March 31, 2024.
+Albert Frei & Sons, Inc. On January 12, 2024, the Company acquired Albert Frei & Sons, Inc. (AFS), a leading aggregates producer in Colorado.
+This acquisition provides more than 60 years (at 2023 production levels) of high-quality, hard rock reserves to better serve new and existing customers and enhances the Company's aggregates platform in the Denver metropolitan area.
+The Company has recorded preliminary fair values of the assets acquired and liabilities assumed, which are subject to additional reviews that are not yet complete.
+Thus, these amounts are subject to change during the measurement period, which extends no longer than one year from the consummation date, and remains open as of September 30, 2024.
+Specific accounts subject to ongoing purchase accounting adjustments include, but are not limited to, goodwill and deferred income taxes.
 The goodwill generated by the transaction is not deductible for income tax purposes.
-The acquisition is reported in the Company's West Group but is immaterial for pro-forma financial statement disclosures.
+The acquisition is reported in the Company's West Group and is immaterial for pro-forma financial statement disclosures.

-On February 11, 2024, the Company entered into a definitive agreement to acquire 20 active aggregates operations in Alabama, South Carolina, South Florida, Tennessee, and Virginia from affiliates of Blue Water Industries LLC (BWI Southeast) for \$2.05 billion of cash on hand.
-The BWI Southeast acquisition complements Martin Marietta's existing geographic footprint in the dynamic southeast region by allowing the Company to expand into new growth platforms in target markets including Nashville and Miami.
-The transaction closed on April 5, 2024 and the Company is in the process of determining the acquisition-date fair values of assets acquired and liabilities assumed.
+Blue Water Industries LLC.
+On April 5, 2024, the Company completed the acquisition of 20 active aggregates operations in Alabama, South Carolina, South Florida, Tennessee, and Virginia from affiliates of Blue Water Industries LLC (BWI Southeast) for \$2.05 billion in cash.
+The BWI Southeast acquisition complements Martin Marietta's existing geographic footprint in the southeast region by expanding into new growth platforms in target markets including Tennessee and South Florida.
+The results from the acquired operations are reported in the Company's East Group.